mdn/translated-content-de/files/de/web/css/_colon_checked/index.md

   border-radius: 3px;
 }

-/* Verborgenen Inhalt anzeigen, wenn die Checkbox geprüft ist */
+/* Show hidden content when the checkbox is checked */
 #expand-toggle:checked ~ * .expandable {
   visibility: visible;
 }

-/* Den Button stylen, wenn die Checkbox geprüft ist */
+/* Style the button when the checkbox is checked */
 #expand-toggle:checked ~ #expand-btn {
   background-color: #ccc;
 }